cdrummey216/whoami/README.md

 So, for identity[1]
 * GIVEN: from identity[0] (BEGIN) it is known (as *datapoints*) that (1) I am alive and (2) I am the one who asked (who am I?) and identity[n-1] (END) shows that (3) *k* = 1
 * y = a //I am alive.
-* x = b //I am the one who asked. only context for identity[1] is I am alive and that I asked, "Who am I?"
+* x = b //I am the one who asked. only context for identity[1] is I am alive and that I have already asked, "Who am I?"
 * y or a = kx
 * x or b = y/k
 * y = kx OR a = kb